zacharytaylor-FS/nextjs-sanity-portfolio/docs/MarketingPlan.md

 - Startups looking for web/dev skills
 - Collaborators and other developers or designers
 - Local colleges or Remote
-- Online community
+- Online community (GeeksForGeeks, Medium, LinkedIn, etc.)
-  - GeeksForGeeks
-  - Medium
-  - LinkedIn

 ### **🧳 Portfolio Checklist**